Licensed Mental Health Services

 Specialties :

-Trauma, Anxiety, Depression, Substance Abuse, Major life Transitions
+Trauma, Anxiety, Depression, Substance Abuse, Major life Transitions, Grief and loss, Parenting, Blended families, Relationship issues, Pregnancy and Postpartum

 About Me :